 The weather in Pennsylvania can be unpredictable, to say the least.
 From summer-like days in February to snow in April, we see all kinds of weather at any given time.

 While snowstorms are a meteorological staple of the commonwealth, tornadoes are more common than you might think, since they are normally associated with states in the south and midwest.
-Occurring most frequently in May, June, and July, Pennsylvania typically averages 16 tornadoes every year, according to the National Weather Service.
-In 2023, Pennsylvania experienced 25 tornadoes, up from nine in 2022.
+Occurring most frequently in May, June, and July, and predominantly in the western part of the state, Pennsylvania typically averages 16 tornadoes every year, according to the National Weather Service.

-According to data from the National Oceanic and Atmospheric Administration, there have been more than 1,000 tornadoes in Pennsylvania since 1950.
+According to data from the NOAA, there have been more than 1,000 tornadoes in Pennsylvania since 1950.
 These storms have caused more than $1 billion in damages, resulting in over 1,300 direct injuries, and 84 confirmed fatalities.

 Of those many tornadoes, these are the four deadliest to hit in Pennsylvania since 1950: